-The job, school, family, dog, and/or bills — the responsibilities of life seem to multiply with each year that we age.
-As a result, responsibilities to ourselves — health maintenance activities, such as exercise and balanced eating — get pushed off the schedule.
+The job, school, family, dog, and/or bills — the responsibilities of life seem to multiply with each year that you age.
+As a result, responsibilities such as health maintenance activities, such as exercise and balanced eating — get pushed off the schedule.
 From what you've said, it sounds as though unhealthy changes in lifestyle are taking a toll on your self-esteem, body image, and energy level.
 Your mind and body are calling out for a change in the program!
 So the question is, how can healthy eating and exercise be incorporated into your day without interfering with your busy schedule?

 Fortunately, adopting a healthier eating style — one that emphasizes veggies, fruit, low-fat dairy, lean proteins, and whole grains — does not require hours of preparation in the kitchen.
 A fast fix for your eating plan can be found in the freezer section of your local grocery store.
 You can pick up a variety of healthy foods and meals that require little to no preparation.
 Microwave meals of today are much tastier and healthier than the stereotypical T.V. dinners of the past, and they offer the added benefit of portion control.
 Paying more attention to what is on your plate and ultimately cutting back on portion sizes is one specific doable step that may help you to get back to your runner's physique.

 Take a quick look at food labels to single out healthier choices.
-Choose convenience meals that contain approximately one fourth to one third of your daily caloric needs and 30 percent of calories from fat, with less than 10 percent of calories from saturated fat.
-Look for meals that contain less than 800 mg of sodium and at least 4 grams of fiber.
+Choose convenience meals that contain approximately one fourth to one-third of your daily caloric needs and 30 percent of calories from fat, with less than ten percent of calories from saturated fat.
+Look for meals that contain less than 800 milligrams (mg) of sodium and at least four grams (g) of fiber.
 Add frozen or pre-cut/washed veggies to these meals and a piece of fruit for dessert.
 The high fiber content of fruits and vegetables will leave you feeling fuller after you have eaten, without adding many calories.

 Errands, such as trips to the grocery, are multitasking opportunities for exercise.
 You can jog or even ride your bike to work, the grocery, and/or the cleaners, and avoid wasting time in traffic or finding a parking spot.
 Physical activity will not only help you to get closer to your ideal body shape, but has the potential to relieve stress, increase work productivity, boost after work energy level, and improve sleep quality.
 The following tips may be useful:

-- Set the alarm 10 minutes earlier and wake up with stretching.
+- Set the alarm ten minutes earlier and wake up with stretching.